dippy2214/Web-Swing-Mechanic/README.md

 able to plan a path of how to learn for that in a similar way thanks to my experiences with this.

 ### 🎮 An Unreal Experience
-The grapple hook I started with was designed in the style of link's hookshot from the legend of zelda, or something batman would use to get around gotham city.
-It would connect to a single point and pull the player towards it, rather than being something used to swing around.
-This was partly because I felt like since I was using tutorials it would be more suitable to do this and figure out the physics myself, even though the uni would have been ok with me learning through tutorials more and making smaller changes to the final product.
-Nonetheless, adjusting to the unreal way of doing things was an interesting experience for me.
+Adjusting to Unreal Engine was an interesting experience.
 To start with, there was a lot more boiler plate the Unity.
 While Unity would give you access to a GameObject with a script which inherits from 'MonoBehaviour' when you want to create a new script to add to your game, Unreal Engine has Actors, Pawns and Characters, which just show you all their code upfront.
 From what I understand, there is a much more clear idea in Unreal Engine of exactly how they want you to structure everything.
 Unreal Engine also exposes the entirety of the engine to programmers, which was very daunting at first.

 However, as I got more used to these different systems I found that the biggest frustrations I had with the engine compared to Unity was the developer tools.
 Unreal Engine's live coding support sometimes just didn't seem to work, and it was far less seamless than